Regridding Uncertainty for Statistical Downscaling of Solar Radiation: Data

 \subsection{National Solar Radiation Database}

 Modeled solar radiation data is part of the NSRDB, provided by the National Renewable Energy Lab (NREL) (see \cite{sengupta2018national} and the references therein for more details).
 The NSRDB is widely used by a variety of agencies, including local and federal governments, utility companies, and universities.
 Although primarily used for energy related applications, its uses have been extended to others such as the connection between solar exposure and cancer.
 The NSRDB contains hourly and half-hourly measurements for the three most common solar radiation variables: global horizontal irradiance (GHI), direct normal irradiance (DNI), and diffuse horizontal radiation (DHI), in units of $Wm^{-2}$.
-Solar radiation data is calculated using the Physical Solar Model (PSM) which takes as input satellite measurements and cloud properties and GHI derived from DNI and DHI.
+Solar radiation data is calculated using the Physical Solar Model which takes as input satellite measurements, cloud properties, and GHI derived from DNI and DHI.
 The data product for GHI and DNI has been validated and shown to be within 5\% and 10\%, respectively, when compared to surface observations.
 The NSRDB covers all of North America and surrounding countries for years 1998-2021 at the 4km resolution.
-For the purposes of this study, however, the dataset is averaged to a grid resolution of 20km to be comparable with climate model output at a similar resolution.
+For the purposes of this study, however, the data set is averaged to a grid resolution of 20km to be comparable with climate model output at a similar resolution.
+The reader may note that the step of aggregation is related to the change of support problem (\cite{cressie1996change, gelfand2001change}).
+In aggregating from the 4km to the 20km grid for the NSRDB data set, we are hoping to avoid the change of support issue and to target the problem of regridding rather than the problem of downscaling.
+By using data that is on the 20km grid for the NSRDB, which closely aligns to the size of the RCM grid, we are isolating the problem of regridding and target the uncertainty related to this step only.